AllskyTeam/allsky/README.md

 * version **0.4**: Added Keograms (summary of the night in one image)
 * version **0.5**: Added Startrails (image stacking) with brightness control
 	* Keograms and Startrails generation is now much faster thanks to a rewrite by Jarno Paananen.
+* version **0.6**: Added daytime exposure and auto-exposure capability
+	* Added -maxexposure, -autoexposure, -maxgain, -autogain options
+ 	* Autostart is now based on systemd and should work on all raspbian based systems, including headless distributions.
+Remote controlling should not start multiple instances of the software.
+ 	* Moved nodisplay option to config.sh.
+Default is now "1".
+ 	* When using the GUI, camera options can be saved without rebooting the RPi.